adri188/School_District_Analysis/README.md

 ### How is the district summary affected?

-District  Summary is not significantly affected by removing the 9th graders results.By removing the 467 students on 9th grade , the effect is a very slight reduction on scores, barely affecting the overall passing from 65% to 64.9%
+District  Summary is not significantly affected by removing the 9th graders results.By removing the 467 students on 9th grade , the effect is a very slight reduction on scores, that can only be seen with 1 or more  significant digits, affecting the overall passing % from 65.2% to 64.9%.

 * Initial Analysis
 ![Summary1](Resources/Summary1.png)